How To Cut Corrugated Roofing

 The key to a successful installation lies in understanding how to cut these materials properly, as each type has its unique properties and requirements:

-• Corrugated Polycarbonate Roofing: Known for its transparency and UV resistance, ideal for skylights and sunrooms.
-We supply the full range here at Trade Warehouse.
+• Corrugated Polycarbonate Roofing is known for its transparency and UV resistance, making it ideal for skylights and sunrooms.
+Trade Warehouse supplies the entire range.

 • Fibre Cement Corrugated Sheets: Durable and fire-resistant, commonly used in industrial settings.

-• Corrugated Bitumen Roofing: Offers excellent waterproofing, commonly used in garden sheds and garages.
+• Corrugated Bitumen Roofing: Offers excellent waterproofing and is commonly used in garden sheds and garages.

-• Metal Corrugated Sheets: Typically made from steel or aluminum, known for their strength and longevity.
+• Metal Corrugated Sheets: They are typically made from steel or aluminium and are known for their strength and longevity.

 • Fibreglass Corrugated Panels: Offers flexibility and is often used for more complex roof shapes.